Royc4515/py_mini_project_2/README.md

 # MiniProject 2: Event-Related Potential (ERP) Analysis

+📎 Due Disclosure

+I used AI-based tools (such as ChatGPT) only for reviewing code, improving documentation, adding explanations, and helping format README files.
+Some parts of the code were written or autofilled with the assistance of AI tools, based on my own ideas, logic, and intended implementation.
+All conceptual understanding, design decisions, and the overall project structure were created by me, with AI serving as a supportive tool for clarity and refinement.

 ## Overview
 This project calculates the **Event-Related Potential (ERP)** for finger movements using ECoG (Electrocorticography) data.
 It implements a robust pipeline to align continuous brain signals with discrete movement events, averaging them to reveal the characteristic brain response for each of the five fingers.